ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/browser-fingerprinting.md

 ### Advanced User Tracking

-With the increase in education around cookie misuse, browsers and browser addons that disable tracking cookies, services are starting to rely instead on new ways to track users across websites.
+With the increase in awareness around cookie misuse, browsers and browser addons that disable tracking cookies, services are starting to rely instead on new ways to track users across websites.

-This method has helped, silently replace cookie misuse with Browser Fingerprinting.
+Browser Fingerprinting has begun to replace cookie misuse.

 Because of this more browsers are now disabling common Browser Fingerprinting techniques and creating open source lists to help detect and classify known bad trackers.